pirtwo/griddedjs/README.md

 ### Cell2D methods
 #### constructor(grid, value = undefined)
-This class is a wrapper for the values in the 2D array and takes two arguments, first one is the related grid that this cells is belong to and the second one is the value of the cell.
+This class is a wrapper for the cell value.
+The first parameter is the related grid that this cell belongs to, the second parameter is the value of the cell.

 #### index()
-Returns the index of the cell (all cells in Grid2D class will be stored in a an array).
+Returns the index of the cell (all cells in Grid2D class will be stored in an array).
 ```javascript
 let grid = new Grid2D(2, 2);
 let cell = [...grid][3];